Code of Business Conduct and Ethics

 - no employee should knowingly make (or cause or encourage any other person to make) any false or misleading statement in any of our reports filed with the SEC or knowingly omit (or cause or encourage any other person to omit) any information necessary to make the disclosure in any of our reports accurate in all material respects.

-Employees involved in procurement have a special responsibility to adhere to principles of fair competition in the purchase of products and services by selecting suppliers based exclusively on normal commercial considerations, such as quality, cost, availability, service and reputation, and not on the receipt of special favors.
+It is a violation of federal law to engage in deceptive, unfair, or unethical practices and to make misrepresentations in connection with sales activities.
+Employees involved in procurement have a special responsibility to adhere to principles of fair competition.
+When purchasing products and services, we should select suppliers based exclusively on normal commercial considerations, such as quality, cost, availability, service, and reputation, and not on the receipt of special favors.

-Gifts and entertainment are meant to create goodwill and sound working relationships and not to gain improper advantage with customers or suppliers or to facilitate approvals from government officials.
+Gifts and entertainment are meant to create goodwill and sound working relationships.
+They are not to be used to gain improper advantage with customers or suppliers or to facilitate approvals from government officials.
+We must be cautious when giving gifts to customers, business partners and government representatives to avoid even the appearance of bribery or impropriety.

-Employees must never give or accept gifts or entertainment that may reasonably be deemed to affect their judgment or actions in performance of their duties, to influence business decisions, or to create a real or apparent sense of obligation.
-Our customers, suppliers and the public at large should know that our employees’ judgment is not for sale.
-We must also be cautious when giving gifts to customers, business partners and government representatives to avoid even the appearance of bribery or impropriety.
+You also should not give or accept gifts or entertainment if they reasonably may be considered to affect your judgment or performance of your duties, to influence business decisions, or to create a real or apparent sense of obligation.
+Our players, suppliers, and the public at large should know that our employees’ judgment is not for sale.